openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Project planning and methods documentation play a key role in any remote sensing analysis project.
 While we use example projects in this article, you may use these techniques for your own projects in the future.
 We encourage you to think about the following items to ensure that your resulting products will be relevant and that your chosen methods are well-documented and transparent.

--   Descriptions and Objectives of the Project (State issues and information needs).
+-   Descriptions and objectives of the project (issues and information needs).
 Are you trying to conform to an Intergovernmental Panel on Climate Change (IPCC) Tier?

 -   Descriptions of the end user product (data, information, monitoring system or map that will be created by the project).
 What type of information do you need?
 A map?
 An inventory?
 A change product?
 Do you need to know where different land cover types exist or do you just need an inventory of how much there is?

 -   How will success be defined for this project?
 Do you require specific accuracy or a certain level of detail in the final map product?

--   Description of the project area / extent (e.g. national, subnational, specific forest, etc.)
+-   Description of the project area/extent (e.g. national, subnational, specific forest, etc.)

 -   Description of the features/classes to be modeled or mapped.